SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/TableParameterChanges/ChangeDisplayKey.md

 ### Display key column exists

-If a display key already exists, and you want to change its format, the following routine should be implemented to avoid impact by default:
+If a display key already exists, and you want to change its format:

-- R/W (standalone) discreet parameter to select the naming format
+- Use a read/write (standalone) discreet parameter to allow the user to select the naming format.

-- Default value should be the original format (no impact for existing users)
+- The default value should be the original format (no impact for existing users).

-- Ref.
-SLC SDF Naming Format Compatibility

-  - Version PE.0.0.1
-  - Located on SVN: <https://svn.skyline.be/svn/SystemDevelopmentFeature/SLC SDF Naming Format Compatibility/>
+- Refer to *SLC SDF Naming Format Compatibility* [on SVN](https://svn.skyline.be/svn/SystemDevelopmentFeature/Protocols/), version PE.0.0.1.
+(This link is only accessible for Skyline users.)

 > [!NOTE]
 > It is possible to implement a workflow to change the display key format on element creation (when the default display key is not the desired one).
 This will avoid a manual action after every element creation.
 You can implement this with a correlation rule and an Automation script.